jlobatop/GA-CFD-MO/README.rst

     ├── fitness.py
     └── evolution.py

 Not all folder are displayed, using ``$N`` as the number of individuals per generation and ``$gL`` as generation limit.
-Also depending on the type of solver, more or less folders will be saved, having only folders ``0/`` and ``lastIteration`` for a steady-state solver and all timestep folders for a transient solver. ``BMg0i0`` is the output of the ``blockMesh`` operation for the individial 0 of the generation 0 (just if it is needed for each individual). ``data/`` folder in each generation may store also data as convergence plots (as both joukowsky cases) or plots over a line from paraView (diffuser case).
-The data used for the Python scripts is stored in ``case/data/``, having a file for each generation that stores ``x1, x2, f1, f2`` for each indidvidual (having that ``x1`` and ``x2`` are the search space variables and ``f1`` and ``f2`` the parameter space variables or objective functions).
+Also, depending on the type of solver, more or less folders will be saved, having only folders ``0/`` and ``lastIteration`` for a steady-state solver and all timestep folders for a transient solver. ``BMg0i0`` is the output of the ``blockMesh`` operation for the individual 0 of the generation 0 (just if it is needed for each individual). ``data/`` folder in each generation may store also data as convergence plots (as both joukowsky cases) or plots over a line from paraView (diffuser case).
+The data used for the Python scripts is stored in ``case/data/``, having a file for each generation that stores ``x1, x2, f1, f2`` for each individual (having that ``x1`` and ``x2`` are the search space variables and ``f1`` and ``f2`` the objective functions).

 After this brief description of the algorithm and folder structure (and given that documentation of the code is written inside each script), the analysis of the three studied cases will be introduced.
 If the already existing cases are run again, the individuals will vary due to the stochasticity of the algorithm, but the Pareto front should be close to the one shown below.

 Vortex supression in a cylinder wake
 =====================================

 A cylinder (amongst a lot of other objects) facing a stream may undergo vortex shedding under certain conditions.
-Vortex phenomena is associated with strong vibrations and oscillations that may cause structural damage to the object (specially if the frequency of the cylinder matches the natural frequency of the structure).
+Vortex phenomena are associated with strong vibrations and oscillations that may cause structural damage to the object (especially if the frequency of the cylinder matches the natural frequency of the structure).
 In order to reduce it, different methods can be applied.
-In this case a passive blowing & suction flow control mechanism (preferred against a blowing mechanism that will not have a zero net momentum in the flow) is located in the rear part of a cylinder following the next schematics:
+In this case, a passive blowing & suction flow control mechanism (preferred against a blowing mechanism that will not have a zero net momentum in the flow) is located in the rear part of a cylinder following the next schematics:

 .. raw:: html

 	<img src="https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_cylinder/cylinderMeshBC.png" width="500px" alt="cylinderMeshBC">

 Mesh was constructed with ``blockMesh`` and faces correspond the different `boundary conditions <https://github.com/jlobatop/GA-CFD-MO/tree/master/cases/NSGA_cylinder/baseCase>`_ having that the grey face is the flowControl patch where the blowing & suction mechanism is located.
 The optimization problem has as search variables the amplitude and frequency of a sinusoidal wave that governs the flow control mechanism, that will (certainly) modify the flow field.
-The standard deviation of the force in the cylinder surface was decomposed in two axis (X and Y) and the objective is to minimize both at the same time.
+The standard deviation of the force in the cylinder surface was decomposed in two axes (X and Y) and the objective is to minimize both at the same time.
 Standard deviation represents not the frequency of the oscillations but its amplitude (trying to reduce it as much as possible).

-The individuals in this case don't make a Pareto front but they collapse in two solutions (or cluster of possible solutions).
-The next figure show these results:
+The individuals, in this case, don't make a Pareto front but they collapse into two solutions (or cluster of possible solutions).
+The next figure shows these results:

 .. image:: https://raw.githubusercontent.com/jlobatop/GA-CFD-MO/master/docs/cases/NSGA_cylinder/cylOpt.png
 	:alt: cylinder_optimization